Dog Raisin Toxicity Calculator

 What Your Toxicity Risk Means

 This percentage indicates the likelihood of kidney damage based on established veterinary toxic thresholds.
-Understanding your result helps you decide between monitoring at home or seeking emergency help.
+Understanding your result provides information to help decide between monitoring at home or seeking emergency help.

 Risk Scenarios

-Low Risk (Below 50%): The amount is below the known toxic limit, but you must remain vigilant.
-Contact your vet to ask if monitoring at home is safe or if baseline blood work is needed.
+Lower statistical association (Below 50%): The amount is below the known toxic limit, but it is recommended to remain vigilant.
+Contact your vet to ask if monitoring at home falls within commonly referenced ranges or if baseline blood work is needed.

 Moderate Risk (50-99%): Your dog is approaching the toxic zone where sensitivity varies.
 Contact your veterinarian immediately for advice on whether to induce vomiting or bring your pet in for observation.